Australia

 The following is required (as a minimum), for degrees in arts, humanities and social science subjects:

-Australian Capital Territory, New South Wales, Northern Territory, South Australia, Tasmania, Victoria and Western Australia
+Australian Capital Territory, New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria and Western Australia

-ATAR of at least 92, and successful completion of Year 12 certificate with B grade (or equivalent) passes in all required subjects, as stated in our prospectus or in the degree finder online (please see Year 12 subjects section below for details of year 12 subjects by state).
+ATAR of at least 92, and successful completion of Year 12 certificate including the specified grade in any required subjects as stated in our degree finder online

 College of Science and Engineering